• How Rally works with leadership teams through moments that matter — and what changes as a result.

 Following a major legislative shift, the organisation needed to define its next phase and align marketing, fundraising and stakeholder engagement under a single strategy.

-Rally led the development of an integrated strategy and narrative, working across leadership and external partners to ensure consistency in how the initiative was positioned, funded and carried.
+Rally led the development of an integrated strategy, working with campaign partners, external stakeholders and client leadership to ensure consistency in how the initiative was positioned, funded and carried.

 Clearer alignment across leadership and stakeholders, a consistent narrative across channels, and a more coordinated approach to engagement and funding.